-- An off-axis image of the PSF can be obtained at the end of the OB, or during a long OB, by adding a dedicated ERIS_nixFPC_obs_GenericOffset template with either OBSTYPE=F (without dedicated sky) or OBSTYPE=F S (with dedicated sky, recommended).
+- An off-axis image of the PSF can be obtained at the end of the OB, or during a long OB, by adding a dedicated ERIS_nixFPC_obs_GenericOffset template.
 The offset to move the star from the coronagraph must be specified in the template.
-A small offset of 1-2" is recommended for the F frame, and a larger offset of ~30" for the S frame, being careful to avoid nearby stars.
-It is not permitted to mix OBSTYPE=O and F within a single template. - Although offsets in this mode are intended to be aligned with the detector rows and columns, a five degree rotation will be applied to the first offset if the instrument shutter is in the closed position at the start of the template.
+A small offset of 1-2" is recommended for the F frame and, if used, a larger offset of ~30" for the S frame, being careful to avoid nearby stars.
+An alternative approach for obtaining a background measurement is to take two F frames offset by a few arcseconds.
+It is not permitted to mix OBSTYPE=0 and F within a single template. - Although offsets in this mode are intended to be aligned with the detector rows and columns, a five degree rotation will be applied to the first offset if the instrument shutter is in the closed position at the start of the template.
 The shutter is always open at the end of the acquisition template, but is closed after each "obs" template and as such only OBs containing multiple ERIS_nixFPC_obs_GenericOffset templates will be affected by this issue.
 All ERIS_nixFPC_obs_GenericOffset templates must therefore start with either OBSTYPE=0 and no offset, or OBSTYPE=F and a small offset ($\leq 2''$).
 For example, if the first offset in the template was (+2,0)'' and the instrument shutter started in the closed position, the actual offset would be (+1.99, -0.17)'', an error of $r \times \sin(5^{\circ}) = r \times 0.087''$.
 All subsequent offsets in the template would be done as requested.
 This has no effect on the return to origin at the end of the template; the star will always return to the origin (i.e. the vortex mask) whether or not the first offset was affected by this issue.
 A modification to the instrument software to resolve this issue is under investigation.